What is a landfill?

 What are buffer distances?

 Appropriate buffer distance must be maintained between the landfill and sensitive land uses (receptors) to protect those receptors from any potential impacts resulting from a failure of landfill design or management or abnormal weather conditions.
-The BPEM states that the buffer distance required for siting and operating a Type 2 (putrescible) landfill is 500 metres from buildings or structures.
-This 500 metre buffer is largely contained within MBC land.

 What are the recommended buffer distances for MBC’s current operations?